-- 5.1 Thorough consultation was undertaken in order to appoint Skanska Highway and Infrastructure Services as the Council'shighways partner, culminating in the signing of a Cabinet Member's decision notice in August 2013 and the entering into a contract with Skanska (Highways Services Agreement). - 5.2 Appropriate level consultation will take place with all relevant stakeholders.
+- 5.1 Thorough consultation was undertaken in order to appoint Skanska Highway and Infrastructure Services as Peterborough's Highways partner, culminating in the signing of a Cabinet Member's Decision Notice in August 2013. - 5.2 Appropriate level consultation will take place with all relevant stakeholders.
 This will take place alongside the delivery contractor to ensure consultation details align with delivery programmes and final design details.